 The essay must be typed and a minimum of 250 words.
 It should outline your previous experience and incorporate how your educational goals relate to your intended career direction.
 The essay should highlight any extracurricular activities related to the program(s) applied for, your computer skills, and all activities that demonstrate your teamwork abilities.

-6. Portfolio for Evaluation (DP & Animation only)
+6. Portfolio for admission (Digital photography & Animation only)

 2D Animation & Digital Art